rclascano14/World_Weather_Analysis/README.md

 ## Overview of Project
 Throughout this module, I have been utilizing API's to draw upon weather data and create complex data visualizations for the purpose of creating a PlanMyTrip app.
 This Assignment requires that I build further upon this app by adding a weather description to the weather data that has already been aquired.
 They also suggest that I utilize input statements, that will filter data and allow customers to find suitable hotels with suitable climates.
 To this end, I put together 4 select cities and created a travel itinerary out of them.
 With this itinerary, I then employed the Google Maps Directions API to create a custom travel route for these potential customers.
 All of this is to highlight the efficacy of my app and to create a convenient and functioning way to plan trips.
 ## List of Destinations
 Shown below is the Google Map of all possible locations for potential travelers.
-With this selection at hand, I chose 4 cities with the same starting and ending, with the express purpose of creating a travel route of them.
+With this selection at hand, I chose 4 cities with the same starting and ending, with the express purpose of creating a travel route out of them.
 - start_city == "Boffa"
 - end_city == "Boffa"
 - city1 == "San-Pedro"